Abhi-coder722/Abhi-coder722/README.md

 ---

-### :writing_hand: Currently working on: :
+### :writing_hand: Currently: :

-- 💻: Learning TensorFlow.
+- 💻:  Learning TensorFlow and,
-- 🆕: On Machine Learning Algorithms .
+- 🆕:  Machine Learning Algorithms .

 ### :copyright: Abhi-coder722:
 - 🤝: Looking forward for an internship in an awesome software based company .